7amzey/7amzey/README.md

 # 💫 About Me:
 I’m a Computer Engineering student, my focus is on web development.
-Having extensively studied this domain, I aim to broaden my expertise<br>across different fields within computer engineering, leveraging my ability to quickly<br>grasp new concepts.
+Having extensively studied this domain, I aim to broaden my expertise across different fields within computer engineering, leveraging my ability to quickly grasp new concepts.

 ## 🌐 Socials: